KAN19/naver-spring-excercise/README.md

-Deprecated and move to Naver homework
+Deprecated and move to https://github.com/KAN19/likelion-training